-What is a Human Resources Assistant?
+What Does it Take to Be a Human Resources Assistant?

 - Compile and prepare reports and documents pertaining to personnel activities.